experianplc/experian-data-quality-integrations/ccb/src/2.7/root/cm/ext_personCorrespInfoPage/README.md

 ## Putting the integration into your environment.
-Once the `integration.jsp` file has its configuration set you should put its contents in the corresponding extension page, e.g. `ext_accountPersonsPage.jsp` corresponding to the file.
+Once the `integration.jsp` file has its configuration set you should put its contents in the corresponding extension page, e.g. `ext_personCorrespInfoPage.jsp` corresponding to the file.

 The contents of the `integration.jsp` for the particular touchpoint should be included